 The Stored Product Insect Solution

-The most effective way to keep an infestation from occurring is having regular checks from a pest control company (like us!).
+The most effective way to keep an infestation from occurring is having regular checks from a pest control company near you (like us!).
 But there are things you can do yourself as well.
 Ensure all openings to your food storage units and delivery trucks are sealed tight.
 Restricts lots of activity surrounding food storage and within the unit.
 Also, train staff to look for signs of any tampering of food, including small openings or scratches in the packaging.Tags: arkansas pest control, Central Arkansas Commercial Pest Control, little rock pest control